signalogic/SigSRF_SDK/codecs_readme.md

   /* payload header items */

-     uint8_t   CMR;                            /* change mode request value, if found in payload and applicable to codec type, zero otherwise.
+     uint8_t   CMR;                            /* change mode request value, if found in payload and applicable to the codec type, zero otherwise.
 Not shifted or otherwise modified */ int16_t   NumFrames;                      /* number of frames in payload.
-On error set to number of valid payload frames processed before the error occurred */ uint8_t   ToC[MAX_PAYLOAD_FRAMES];        /* payload header ToC (table of contents) if applicable to codec type, including EVS and AMR, which can have multiple frames per payload (e.g. variable ptime), or multiple channels per payload (e.g. stereo or independent mono channels), or a mix.
+On error set to number of valid payload frames processed before the error occurred */ uint8_t   ToC[MAX_PAYLOAD_FRAMES];        /* payload header ToC (table of contents) if applicable to the codec type, including EVS and AMR, which can have multiple frames per payload (e.g. variable ptime), or multiple channels per payload (e.g. stereo or independent mono channels), or a mix.
 Zero otherwise */ int16_t   FrameSize[MAX_PAYLOAD_FRAMES];  /* frame size in bytes for all codec types except AMR.
 For AMR (NB, WB, WB+) codecs this is frame size in bits (i.e. number of data bits in the frame, as shown at https://www.ietf.org/proceedings/50/slides/avt-8/sld009.htm). -1 indicates an error condition in payload ToC */ int32_t   BitRate[MAX_PAYLOAD_FRAMES];    /* bitrate */
      uint16_t  NALU_Hdr;                       /* H.26x NALU header */